ewingsa/privacy/index.md

-We do not store your data, period.
+We do not store nor share your data, period.